-The Foundation for Individual Rights in Education (FIRE) is pleased to announce a call for applications for its Legal Internship for Summer 2014.
+The Foundation for Individual Rights in Education (FIRE) is pleased to announce a call for applications for our Summer 2019 Legal Internship Program.

-FIRE is a nonpartisan, nonprofit organization based in Philadelphia, Pennsylvania.
-FIRE effectively and decisively defends constitutional liberties on behalf of thousands of students and faculty on our nation’s campuses.
-In addition to individual case work, FIRE informs the public about the state of civil liberties on our campuses.
+FIRE is a nonpartisan, nonprofit educational foundation.
+Since 1999, FIRE has effectively and decisively defended the civil liberties of thousands of students and faculty on our nation’s campuses.

-FIRE’s legal internship is open to rising second- and third-year law students.
-Applicants are expected to be self-motivated, possess excellent legal writing and analytical skills, and demonstrate a commitment to civil liberties.
+FIRE’s summer legal internship is open to rising second- and third-year law students attending accredited institutions in the United States.
+Applicants are expected to be self-motivated, possess excellent legal writing and analytical skills, and demonstrate a commitment to core constitutional rights.
 Knowledge of First Amendment jurisprudence is preferred, but not required.

-FIRE legal interns perform substantive work on behalf of student and faculty civil liberties, with an emphasis on freedom of expression, freedom of the press, freedom of conscience, freedom of assembly, and religious liberty.
-Specifically, legal interns’ responsibilities will include:
+FIRE legal interns perform substantive work on behalf of student and faculty civil liberties, including freedom of expression and due process rights.
+Specifically, legal interns’ responsibilities may include:

-- Researching speech-related policies at public universities to support FIRE’s Speech Code Litigation Project;
+- Researching speech-related policies at public universities to support FIRE’s Stand Up For Speech Litigation Project;

-- Researching and writing memoranda about recent developments in First Amendment, contract, higher education, and constitutional law;
+- Researching and writing memoranda about recent developments in First Amendment, administrative, contract, and constitutional law;

-- Assisting FIRE’s Individual Rights Defense Program with cases involving the abuse of civil liberties at colleges and universities across the country; and
+- Assisting FIRE’s Individual Rights Defense Program with cases involving civil liberties violations at colleges and universities across the country;

-Collaborative opportunities for publication are available.
-FIRE staff attorneys will assist in the creation of a writing sample during the summer.
-Legal interns will participate in academic seminars with FIRE’s leadership and other experts on civil liberties on campus.
+Collaborative opportunities for publication are available, and FIRE staff attorneys will assist in the creation of a writing sample.
+Legal interns will participate in academic seminars with FIRE’s leadership and other experts on civil liberties.

-Interested students should email a cover letter, résumé, and a writing sample (maximum five pages) to William Creeley, Director of Legal and Public Advocacy, at email@example.com.
+Interested students should email a cover letter, résumé, and writing sample (maximum five pages) to Susan Kruth, Senior Program Manager, Legal and Public Advocacy, at email@example.com.